scriptnull/docsv2/sources/pipelines/jobs/overview.md

 - [provision](provision/): This managed job type is used to create objects on a supported Container Service.

 - [runSh](runSh/): This is an unmanaged job that can be configured to do almost anything with custom shell scripts.

+- [runCLI](runCLI/): This unmanaged job is like runSh, but with the addition of automatically configured CLI tools.

 - [jenkinsJob](jenkinsJob/): This managed job type allows you to connect an existing Jenkins job to your Shippable pipeline.